vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ## Conclusion

 You configured a Spring Boot 3 reactive application with Micrometer.
-You learned how Micrometer 'observes' method calls and Reactive stream subscriptions in order to derive metric and trace data.
+You learned how Micrometer 'observes' method calls and Reactive stream subscriptions to derive metric and trace data.
 An Open Source dashboard stack allows us to demonstrate the effectiveness of this configuration.
 Micrometer now supports both metrics and traces.
 In addition, you integrated Prometheus Exemplars.

 ## Links and Readings